 It was close to one hundred degrees today in New York City.

-And once upon a time I welcomed Bronx summers and hot temperatures with open
+And once upon a time, I welcomed Bronx summers and sizzling temperatures and high humidity with open

-arms and a happy heart.
+arms and a brave heart.
 But not anymore.
-My reasons are multifold and have been previously chronicled.
-Foremost, past summers used to mean to me the end of school—a couple of
+My reasons are multifold and have been previously chronicled in my blog.
+Foremost, youthful summers meant the end of school—a couple of

 months respite from ten months of drudgery and high anxiety.
 Is it my